Gianatmaja/FastAPI-Cloud-App-for-Income-Prediction/xgboost_model_card.md

 Given that the data contains attributes such as occupation, workclass, sex, race, etc., consideration on how the model performs accross different subgroups must be given.

-Our assessment of the model's fairness across different population subgroups can be found in the [model bias & fairness notebook](https://github.com/Gianatmaja/fastapi-cloud-app/blob/main/notebooks/Model%20Bias%20%26%20Fairness.ipynb).
+Our assessment of the model's fairness across different population subgroups, using Aequitas, can be found in the [model bias & fairness notebook](https://github.com/Gianatmaja/fastapi-cloud-app/blob/main/notebooks/Model%20Bias%20%26%20Fairness.ipynb).

 ![Model Fairness Notebook](https://github.com/Gianatmaja/fastapi-cloud-app/blob/main/screenshots/fairness.png)

+For more information, refer to the [Aequitas documentation](https://dssg.github.io/aequitas/30_seconds_aequitas.html).

 ## Caveats and Recommendations
 Caveats: